glitchwrks/gw_ehbasic/README.md

 Building EhBASIC
 ----------------

 Typing `make` will build all EhBASIC customizations.
 Many convert into Intel HEX format or other loadable formats.
 This project uses the assembler from the [CC65 package](https://cc65.github.io/).
+Builds that result in a HEX file require [SRecord](https://github.com/sierrafoxtrot/srecord).

 License and Original README.TXT
 -------------------------------